DorotaBryczkowska/RoguelikeGame/README.md

 * Enemy Galore 1 - Pixel Art, created by a user named Admurin.
 The resource contains many models and animations that were used to visualize player's opponents.
 * RPG Essentials Sound Effects - FREE!, created by a user named Leohpaz.
 This is a set of effects that were used to add sound design to the application.
 * Soft RPG Music Pack, created by user Ezhdeha – Sound Maker.
 Like the resource pack above, the music in this pack was used to enhance the sound design of the application, such as background music.

+Additionally, in order to correctly execute the project, the procedural generation of dungeons was based on the tutorial from Sunny Valley Studio - Unity Procedural Dungeon Generation 2D.